JRandy77/SupervisedML/README.md

 This material is for educational purposes within the McGill Initiative in Computational Medicine (MiCM).

 ## Generative AI declaration
 Generative AI (ChatGPT5) was used in the making of this workshop.
-All tutorials and text have been human validated / adjusted, primarily adding structure to the content.
+All tutorials and text have been human validated / adjusted.